-Score configuration: How should Planner optimize the planning variables?
+• Score configuration: How should Planner optimize the planning variables?
 What is our goal?
 Since we have hard and soft constraints, we use a HardSoftScore.
 But we also need to tell Planner how to calculate the score, depending on our business requirements.
-Further down, we will look into two alternatives to calculate the score: using a simple Java implementation, or using Drools DRL.
+Further down, we will look into two alternatives to calculate the score: using an easy Java implementation, or using Drools DRL.

-Optimization algorithms configuration: How should Planner optimize it and for how long?
-In this case, we terminate it after 60 seconds and use the default optimization algorithms (because no explicit optimization algorithms are configured).
-The default algorithms should already easily surpass human planners and most in-house implementations.
-Use the Benchmarker to power tweak it to get even better results.
+• Optimization algorithms configuration: How should Planner optimize it?
+In this case, we use the default optimization algorithms (because no explicit optimization algorithms are configured) for 30 seconds:

 '''

 <termination>

-<secondsSpentLimit>60</secondsSpentLimit>
+<secondsSpentLimit>30</secondsSpentLimit>

 </termination>

 '''